Wednesday, 2 December 2009

 Plane picture.

+This is my compositing picture in which I placed an image of a plane onto another background and tried to make it look as if it is flying.
 I used the magic wand tool to remove the plane from the white background, by using the lasso tool I was able to ensure that I had got all of the picture and not missed any bits.
 I then folowed this with the feather feature to remove 0.5 pixels to shave a tiny amount from the plane to make sure I didnt take any white background with it.

 I pasted the plane onto the background image and used the move tool to place the plane exactly where I wanted it and resized it to make it look further away.
 I used the motion blur tool on a copied layer of the plane to make it look like it was moving, then I erased the blur on the front of the plane so that it looks like it was gliding through the air.
 I also blured the background to make it look like a panning shot and put extra blur on the rock to overexagerate the focus on the plane.